-Prepare two baking trays by lining then with alfoil and non-stick baking paper.
-Arrange veggies, with pumpkin and carrot on one tray and eggplant, capsicum and zucchini on the other tray.
-Keeping each type of vegetable separated in rows.
+Prepare two baking trays by lining them with non-stick baking paper.
+Arrange veggies, with pumpkin and carrot together on one tray and eggplant, capsicum and zucchini on the other tray.
+Keeping each type of vegetable separated in their own sections.
 Put pumpkin and carrot tray in the oven first, baking for 20 mins before adding the other veggie tray.
 Bake for a further 20-25 mins or until veges are all soft.
 Remove veggies from oven, increase oven heat to 180ºC.

 Meanwhile, to make white sauce melt butter in a frypan over medium heat.
 Add flour and stir constantly, cooking the mixture slightly but not allowing it to brown.
 Gradually add milk, 1/2 cup at a time, as you keep stirring the mixture.
 It will be thick and gluggy to start but as you keep adding milk and stirring it will become smooth and saucey in consistency.
 When you have added all the milk, reduce heat to low and allow sauce to thicken for about 20 mins.
 Remove from heat, add cheeses and lemon zest and stir through until cheese is completely melted.